-Please provide a general statement about the types of impacts and/or highlight any aspect(s) of impact submissions that is(are) specifically relevant to the disciplines under your panel's remit.

-27. The [Biology] Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs [47-49] of the General Panel Guidelines.

-28. The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
-[The Panel recognises that impacts within its remit may have impact in various ways and various spheres whether locally, regionally or internationally. $\bullet \bullet \bullet$.]
+- 27. The Biology Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-49 of the General Panel Guidelines. - 28.
+The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
+The Panel recognises that research within its remit may have impact in various ways and various spheres whether locally, regionally or internationally. - 29.
+Examples are provided to illustrate the range of potential impacts from research across the Biology Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
+Equally, there is no implication of priority or importance in the ordering of examples in the list. - 30.
+Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, for example a drug may generate both health and economic impact, or an environmental study may increase both biodiversity and tourism.

-Please provide in paragraph 29 examples on the types of impact that your panel would expect under the panel's remit in Table A. Examples given below are provided in alphabetical order and intended for illustrative purposes only.
-Your panel may provide examples and use your own format in the illustration, as appropriate.

-In particular, arising from the discussion of one panel in RAE 2020, your panel may wish to discuss how to handle, and hence whether any guidelines should be given on, claims of impact in the form of continuing professional development (CPD).
-In this connection, GPG #47 specifies that impacts must be "beyond academia".
-Whether impact in the form of CPD courses had "reach" beyond the submitting university or on other fields may be specified in the PSG.

-29. Examples are provided to illustrate the range of potential impacts from research across the [Biology] Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
-Equally, there is no implication of priority or importance in the ordering of examples in the list.

-30. Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, such as [a drug may generate health and economic impact, or an environmental study may increase both biodiversity and tourism.]

-Impacts on the economy where the beneficiaries may include industry and society Gains in productivity have been realised as a result of research-led practices.
-A spin-out or new business has been created, established its viability, or generated revenue or profits.
-Development of new products or processes.
-Impacts on the environment where the beneficiaries may include tourism, • The management of an environmental risk or hazard has changed.